AbdeFazza/3D-captioning-using-pretrained-models/README.md

   - Clean and format captions for readability and downstream integration.

 # Tools and Frameworks
-- Python: Core programming language for the pipeline.
+- *Python*: Core programming language for the pipeline.
-- Blender: Rendering tool for generating 2D views of 3D objects.
+- *Blender*: Rendering tool for generating 2D views of 3D objects.
-- JAX: Library for high-performance computations in captioning and fusion tasks.
+- *JAX*: Library for high-performance computations in captioning and fusion tasks.
-- Objaverse Dataset: Source of 3D models for testing the pipeline.
+- *Objaverse Dataset*: Source of 3D models for testing the pipeline.
-- Paligemma and Gemma 2 Models: Pre-trained models for captioning and fusion.
+- *Paligemma and Gemma 2 Models*: Pre-trained models for captioning and fusion.
-- Jupyter Notebook: Development environment for pipeline implementation.
+- *Jupyter Notebook*: Development environment for pipeline implementation.

 # Usage
 1. Download 3D Objects: